Medically Reviewed

 • Slowed breathing

-Abusing opioids can slow breathing, which means less oxygen reaches the brain.
-The lack of oxygen in the brain can cause short- or long-term damage to the brain, and it can even lead to a coma or death.
+Using opioids can slow breathing, which means less oxygen reaches the brain.
+The lack of oxygen in the brain can cause short- or long-term damage to the brain, and it can even lead to a coma or death.3

-Opioid Addiction in the LGBTQ Community Medication-assisted therapy, combined with behavioral health interventions and counseling are treatment options that can help LGBTQ people with opioid use disorder.
+Medication-assisted therapy, combined with behavioral health interventions and counseling are treatment options that can help LGBTQ people with opioid use disorder (OUD).

 Cognitive behavioral therapy has also improved the treatment outcomes of those suffering from trauma-based stress disorders.

-If you or a loved one suffer from opioid abuse disorder, contact our admission navigators at (888) 679-9254.
+If you or a loved one suffer from opioid addiction, contact the admission navigators at American Addiction Centers (AAC).
 The specialists working in our rehab facilities will customize your addiction therapy and tailor it to your individual needs.

 Need more info?